Marc Hubs is a writer/researcher on mind, science, and conspiracy. He is the author of "Know Your Enemy: Reflections of NPD."

-Tip 3: SEO, Keywords & Promotion
+Tip 3: SEO, Keywords, and Promotion

 Many people are put off by the technical aspect of using SEO (Search Engine Optimization) and keywords.
-However, you don't need to be a genius and Google actually seems to be focusing less and less on SEO and keywords and more and more on actual content.
+However, you don't need to be a genius, and Google actually seems to be focusing less and less on SEO and keywords and more and more on actual content.

 Your title needs to say everything about your article, it needs to grab the attention of potential readers.
-If the title sucks them in and they want to know more, or they have specifically search for words in the title, the next thing they will look at is the summary or the first paragraph of the article.
+If the title sucks them in and they want to know more, or they have specifically searched for words in the title, the next thing they will look at is the summary or the first paragraph of the article.

-For this reason it's important that the summary and first few paragraphs of your article really tell the reader all about the fantastic information you have on offer.
-Additionally, your title, summary and first few paragraphs should remain consistently focused on the relevant topic and should regularly include certain keywords (which people are likely to be searching for) that are closely related to the topic.
+For this reason, it's important that the summary and first few paragraphs of your article really tell the reader all about the fantastic information you have on offer.
+Additionally, your title, summary, and first few paragraphs should remain consistently focused on the relevant topic and should regularly include certain keywords (which people are likely to be searching for) that are closely related to the topic.

 Promoting your content on other websites is also important.
-Build up a following on Twitter, Facebook, Pinterest and other social networking websites (only as many as you can handle).
-Not all of your readers may want to register with Hubpages to follow you and so this gives many of them the opportunity to follow you on a different website.
+Build up a following on Twitter, Facebook, Pinterest, and other social networking websites (only as many as you can handle).
+Not all of your readers may want to register with Hubpages to follow you, and so this gives many of them the opportunity to follow you on a different website.
 You can then post links to your content on those websites.

-Not only are you posting links to your content right in front of your followers on those social networking sites but you are also helping to generate inbound links.
+Not only are you posting links to your content right in front of your followers on those social networking sites, but you are also helping to generate inbound links.
 This may generate a temporary boost in traffic.
 However, these types of inbound links are considered low quality.
-What you really want is inbound links from high quality websites and web pages which are also relevant to your topic.
-The more high quality inbound links you can build, the higher search engines like Google will rank your content.
+What you really want is inbound links from high-quality websites and web pages which are also relevant to your topic.
+The more high-quality inbound links you can build, the higher search engines like Google will rank your content.

 Tip 4: Social Networking